1. What documents are required before arriving in Kenya?

 12. What clothes should I wear?

-Bush life is hard, but as we wash daily in camp (remember all washing and ironing is done for you and is free only in the Mara!), you will need far less clothing than you imagine.
+Bush life is hard, but you will need far less clothing than you imagine.
+However, due to the number of guests arriving with dirty laundry from other safari, and therefore taking advantage of our free laundry service, we have now raised the laundry fee to $1 per item.
 Please spend some time reading the Personal Kit information.
 The only other point I would add is to ensure you split your clothes between bags, so if one goes astray at the airport you will have enough to continue (airlines don’t generally deliver to the bush!).
+Please remember to bring your own choice of toiletries.